UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 #### Non-reserve Chain B → Reserve Chain

-This scenario continues from the NFT being sent to chain B from chain A.
+This scenario continues from the NFT being sent to Chain B from Chain A.

 ##### On Chain B